Jump to: Residences and pop-ups | Events

 Where: Mayfair - Claridge's Restaurant, Brook St, London W1K 4HR

-New York restaurant and bar Dante have set up in the Claridge's restaurant bar for all of July.
-They'll be putting on their signatures like the Dante Garibaldi with "fluffy orange juice" and there will be special dishes like the Dante X Claridge’s Sliders, a shrimp cocktail and the Dante Burger with smoked bacon.
+New York restaurant and bar Dante has set up in Claridge's restaurant.
+The team are putting on their signatures like the Dante Garibaldi with "fluffy orange juice" and there will be special dishes like the Dante X Claridge’s Sliders, a shrimp cocktail and the Dante Burger with smoked bacon.

 Chet Sharma at Artesian